 Line a baking tray with parchment paper.

-Mix the coconut flour, baking powder, psyllium husk powder, salt and oregano together.
+Mix the coconut flour, baking powder, psyllium husk powder and oregano together.

 Add the eggs, melted butter, Mozzarella and Parmesan cheese and blend until combined thoroughly.